-Polycystic Ovarian Syndrome: A Continuing Source of Common Misunderstanding
+Polycystic Ovarian Syndrome: Some Common Misunderstandings

 Polycystic ovarian syndrome (PCOS) is an important medical condition that has both metabolic and reproductive impact.
 PCOS is extremely common and affects one in 10 women of reproductive age; however, various studies put the percentage of impacted women at eight to 13%.
 Despite its name, PCOS is not primarily a problem in the ovaries but a lack of proper communication between the brain and the ovaries.
 Insulin resistance or pre-diabetes also seems to play a major role in most cases of PCOS.

 This syndrome has been studied for over 75 years and yet some of the causes of the syndrome remain not well understood.
 Most common presentations are irregular menses and abnormal hair growth, or acne caused by elevated testosterone levels in women.
 There are many misconceptions about PCOS which I hope to explore in depth here.
 These are the questions or statements that I commonly hear from my patients with PCOS.

 1. “I have gained a lot of weight over the last two years because I have PCOS.”

 Many women believe that it is because of their polycystic ovaries that they have gained weight.
 This statement is not true.
 Many women with PCOS have insulin resistance or pre-diabetes.
 It is these metabolic abnormalities which can cause weight gain or difficulty losing weight.
 The same metabolic abnormalities prevent regular ovulation and create multiple follicles on the ovaries i.e. the ovaries begin to appear like polycystic ovaries.
 Five to ten % body weight loss can help women with PCOS to ovulate more regularly and improve their hormonal profile.
 It is not PCOS that has caused the weight gain but the metabolic abnormalities including weight gain that has led to the irregular menses and polycystic ovaries.